Ysterhout Dot Net

 Problems in the platform hardware can easily negate a perfect load, perfect scope tracking and perfect trajectory predictions.

 You want the lowest shot to shot velocity variation.
-A good load will hold to single digit shot to shot velocity variation.
+The best long range load will hold to single digit shot to shot velocity variation, as well as half MOA.

 Also known as the box test, do this first before the tall target test.